Virginia Military District - Ohio

 Source: Ohio Division of Geological Survey, Conversion of the Ohio oil- and gas-well township-location maps to a geographic information system: History and methodology

 Virginia allowed for surveys to exceed the authorized acreage in the warrant by 5%, but it was not uncommon for surveyors to measure even additional acreage.
-The excess land could be explained by the difficulties of crossing streams and forested ridges, but the surveyor was paid by the applicant.
-It was always in his interest to ensure that at least the amount of land authorized in the warrant was included within the metes and bounds of the completed survey.
+The excess land could be explained by the difficulties of crossing streams and forested ridges to maintain straight lines, but the surveyor also was paid by the applicant.
+It was always in the surveyor's interest to ensure that completed survey included as much land as possible.

-The state of Virginia reviewed the surveys and notified the Federal government, which then issued the land patent (deed).
-The first legal land survey in Ohio was completed in 1787, and the first patent for bounty lands set aside in Ohio was issued in 1796.
+The state of Virginia reviewed the survey documents.
+After validation, the state notified the Federal government and it issued the land patent (deed).
+The first legal land survey in Ohio was completed in 1787.
+The first patent for Virginia Military District land in Ohio was issued in 1796.

 The Land Ordinance of 1785 reserved the 640 acres within Section 16 of each township so states could use the revenue from land sales there to fund educational institutions.
 There was no "Section 16" in the Virginia Military District, so acreage was identified outside the district to fund schools within it.8

 There was a long delay between serving in the Continental Army and receiving a reward of land.
-Land speculators acquired rights to military warrants; many soldiers were more interested in immediate cash payment, and sold their right to land far to the west of their homes.
-Just 25 land speculators acquired over 1,000,000 acres of land within the Virginia Military District in Ohio.
+Many soldiers sold to speculators their right to receive land that would be far to the west of their homes.
+Eventually 25 land speculators acquired over 1,000,000 acres of land within the Virginia Military District in Ohio.

 By 1830, the owners of bounty rights to land within the Virginia Military District in Ohio struggled to identify parcels not already purchased or encumbered by legal clouds on the title.
 The US Congress authorized exchange of the warrants for script which entitled the holder to acquire land anywhere in the public domain.
 In 1850 the law was renewed.
 That was the same year in which California became a state, so the script could be used to acquire land there.